-Chesapeake Energy (named after the childhood Chesapeake Bay haunts of a company founder) builds oil and natural gas reserves through the acquisition and development of oil and gas assets across the US.
-In 2012 the company had estimated proved reserves of 15.7 trillion cu. ft. of natural gas equivalent.
+Chesapeake Energy builds hydrocarbon reserves through the acquisition and development of oil and gas assets across the US.
+In 2015 the company had estimated proved reserves of 6 trillion cu. ft. of natural gas equivalent.
 Chesapeake has exploration and production assets in Appalachia, the Mid-Continent, the Barnett, Bossier, and Haynesville shale plays, the Permian Basin and the Rockies.
-In 2012 Chesapeake had 45,400 producing oil and natural gas wells that produced 3.9 billion cu. ft. of natural gas equivalent per day.
+In 2015 Chesapeake had 43,700 producing oil and natural gas wells that produced 661,000 barrels of oil equivalent per day.
 In 2016 its founder and ex-CEO, Aubrey McClendon, died in a single car crash following a federal bid rigging indictment.

 Sales and Marketing

-Chesapeake Energy Marketing, provides natural gas, oil, and NGL marketing services, including commodity price structuring, contract administration and nomination services for Chesapeake, its partners and other producers.
+Chesapeake Energy Marketing provides natural gas, oil, and NGL marketing services, including commodity price structuring, contract administration and nomination services for Chesapeake, its partners and other producers.
 By aggregating volumes it seeks to increase the value of products to be sold to in various intermediary markets, end markets, and pipelines.
 Chesapeake's oil and NGL production is sold under market sensitive short-term or spot price contracts while its natural gas production is sold to purchasers under spot price contracts or percentage-of-proceeds and percentage-of-index contracts.